treyhunner/treyhunner.github.com/source/_posts/2020-11-16-short-python-screencasts-for-$50-slash-year.markdown

 categories: python
 ---

-I'm really excited to announce that Python Morsels subscriptions will now include concise screencasts.

-I will now be publishing at least one new Python screencast to active subscribers every week.
+I'm going to publish a short Python screencast every week.

-These will be short, single-topic screencasts that won't waste your time.
+These will be concise, single-topic screencasts that won't waste your time.
-Each screencast will be at most 5 minutes in length and each will be as succinct as I can make it.
+Each screencast will be at most 5 minutes in length.

-These screencasts will be included in all current plans (both Lite and Standard).
-I'm also announcing a new $50/year version of the Lite plan (17% savings over the monthly plan).

-### What's included?

-There are two things included in this subscription: **weekly screencasts** and **monthly exercises**.

-You'll get *at least* one new screencast every week.
+If you're a life-long learner who uses Python and doesn't have a wealth of time for learning, read on.

+### What is this?

+This is a **weekly screencast subscription** which is part of Python Morsels, a Python exercise subscription service I run.

+With this subscription you'll receive access to a growing archive of Python screencasts (**at least one new screencast each week**).
 If you enjoy the articles on my blog or the teaching style I use in my PyCon tutorials, you'll probably enjoy the format I use in my screencasts.
-I'm attempting to keep each screencast as narrowly focused and as concise as possible.

-If you don't like video, that's okay!
+**Don't like video?
+Than's okay!**
 If you prefer to watch but not listen, each screencast also includes English captions.
-And if you prefer text over video, you can read the **mini-blog post that's included with each screencast**, which acts as nearly a text-based equivalent to the video.
+And if you **prefer text over video**, you can read the **mini-blog post that's included with each screencast**, which acts as nearly a text-based equivalent to the video.

-In addition to the 1-2 succinct Python screencasts each week, you'll also receive **one Python exercise each month**.
-If you've ever worked through one of my PyCon tutorials, or attended a training session from me, you'll know that the best part of my curriculum is the exercises.
-I spend a *lot* of time coming up with Python exercises that are interesting and complex **without being overly complicated**.
-You don't need to work through the monthly exercises, but I recommend it.
-You don't learn by putting information into your head; you learn by trying to retrieve information from your head, and writing code is a great way to practice informational retrieval.

 ### What are the screencasts like?